Nostromos/what.lol/README.md

 ## Overview

-Michael Monaghan's personal portfolio and blog built with Docusaurus 3.8.1.
+My personal portfolio and blog built with Docusaurus 3.8.1.
 A static site showcasing various projects, technical blog posts, and insights on career transitions in software development.
 Visit live at [what.lol](http://what.lol).

 ## Features